hanwg/sg-bus-arrivals/README.md

 - If there are no more bus arrivals (e.g. last bus already departed), the sensor will show `Unknown`.
 If there was an error fetching the arrival time, the sensor will show `Unavailable`.

-### Service actions
+## Actions

-These are service actions which you can use in automations.
+The integration provides the following actions.

-#### Refresh bus arrivals
+#### Action: Refresh bus arrivals

-This action initiates a fetch using the LTA DataMall API to update all of the integration's sensors.
+The `sg_bus_arrivals.refresh_bus_arrivals` action initiates a fetch using the LTA DataMall API to update all of the integration's sensors.

 YAML:
 ```